 Over the last couple years, I have gravitated towards non fiction books and I believe that has been a large source of my inspiration and growth as a business owner.
 I not only read business and leadership books, but I read inspirational books and personal development books.
-I do have an Audible membership, but there is something about having a book in your hand and underlining and taking notes in it.
+I do have an Audible membership that I use often, but there is something about having a book in your hand and underlining and taking notes in it.
 Yes, I write in most of my books and I am so glad I started.
 It helps my mind retain the information with clarity, and organize it.
 I used to be a collector of information, but I never really put what I learned into practice.
 Now, I choose books based on what I need in my life, and I take notes and make an effort to put that knowledge into practice.
 I truly believe I am a better wife, mother, friend and business owner because of what and how I read.

 I thought I would share some of my favorite personal growth books with you, in hopes that it may inspire you to start on a journey to become the best version of yourself.